-Resveratrol actually contains anti-aging properties which allows for it to promote longevity and reduce the rate of mortality (4).
+Resveratrol contains anti-aging properties which allow for it to promote longevity and reduce the rate of mortality (4).

 While the above list does highlight the benefits of drinking a glass a day, there’s no need to pick up a bottle if you’re a non-drinker.